December retail sales rise less than forecast - CBI

-LONDON Retail sales grew less than expected in the first part of December, a survey by the Confederation of British Industry showed on Wednesday, suggesting a weak start to the key Christmas trading period.
+LONDON The retail sales grew less than expected in the first part of December, a survey by the Confederation of British Industry showed on Wednesday, suggesting a weak start to the key Christmas trading period.

 The sales balance in the CBI distributive trades survey fell to +19 from a five-month high of +33 hit in November.
 Analysts had forecast a smaller decline to +25.